 Over time, since the codification of statutory accounting principles, various industry comments have been received questioning the difference between loans and securities (e.g., bonds), particularly with the different reporting outcomes.
-This discussion was also revisited as part of the principles-based bond proposal, and it was concluded that structures must meet the security definition to be captured on Schedule D-1.
+This discussion was also revisited as part of the principles-based bond proposal, and it was concluded that structures must meet the security definition to be captured as a bond on Schedule D-1.
 Although industry requested “loans with recourse” to be added to the bond scope paragraph as well as an explicit reference to “loans” as a type of investment captured in the bond definition, these proposals were not supported for inclusion.
 This discussion highlighted that the security definition is not a high threshold to meet, and direct loans should not be reflected as bonds if they do not qualify as securities.
 With this discussion it was noted that an investment could meet the definition of a bond regardless of the legal form (paper) it was written on and/or how it was described (such as a bond, note, obligation, etc.).
 Although an instrument could be described as a “loan,” if it meets the security definition requirements and other principle concepts, it shall be captured as a bond.
-The same concept would be true for instruments named as a “bond” but that do not meet the security or other principle requirements, as they would not be permitted for Schedule D-1 reporting.
+The same concept would be true for instruments named as a “bond” but that do not meet the security or other principle-based bond requirements, as they would not be permitted for reporting as a bond on Schedule D-1 .

 The statutory accounting guidance in SSAP No. 26 and SSAP No. 37—Mortgage Loans adopts the U.S. GAAP definition of a security as it is used in FASB Codification Topic 320 and 860: